gbif/stackable/README.md

 ## Description
 The Helm repository contains the charts and templates to provision the components into a given Kubernetes cluster.
 The charts are utilizing charts from [Stackable](https://stackable.tech/) organization which provides a wide selection of operators to work with technologies: **Hadoop HDFS**, **Trino**, **Hbase**, **Zookeeper**, etc. **Stackable's** operators provide a convenient and packaged solution for configuring  and organization the technology stack within the range of technologies they support.

+ As GBIF current services lives outside of the Kubernetes ecosystem, the setup currently relies on a hard coded approach for exposing ports locally within GBIF infrastructure to focus on migrating the infrastructure for storage and processing first.
+By using Kubernetes, it allows us to utilize Stackable's operators and pre made images and later, a more smooth migration of other components and services if desired.

+ The way HDFS is setup in this project is very node dependent to rely on local assigned disks and ports to ensure fix locations for the pods and data.
 ## Tech stack
 Current components deployed via Helm charts:
 - Spark application